How to Apply to Medical School | MedSchoolCoach

 It’s wise to promptly complete any secondary application requests you receive to keep your options open.
 Just be aware that secondary applications may charge their own processing fees.

-8. Med School Interviews
+8. Medical School Interviews

 You may not get an interview request immediately, but that doesn’t mean you’ve been rejected.
 It is true that the bulk of interview invitations go out between October and January.
 However, some students get interview requests as late as March.
 There is no official interview timeline, so it’s best to remain patient.

 Prepare for the medical school interview by researching the school’s interview method, knowing the program, and performing mock interviews with an advisor.
 You can get an idea of each school’s interview process here.
-We recommend finding out in advance if the interviews will be in-person or virtual, as this will impact the cost and the expectations for interview day.
+Some schools use MMI interview formats, while others still stick to a more traditional format.

 Remaining Course Requirements